 Contract Manager-Provide guidance and supervision of contracted staff.
 Ensure all rules, policies and guidelines are adhered to in accordance with State and Federal regulations.
 Oversee the project management of contracted purchase orders and act as liaison to the State’s Program and Contract Managers.
 Responsible for quality control, performance reporting, providing the Division the status of projects, and coordinating with the State Public Assistance Officer, Deputy Public Assistance Officer, State Individual Assistance Officer, and Deputy Individual Assistance Officer when requested.

-Although not an express requirement for the submission of a bid, the Division expects that, at the time of contract performance, the Vendor will fill this position with an individual who enjoys a minimum of three years experience working directly with the FEMA’s Public Assistance and Individual Assistance Programs, at least one of which is in a management role supervising field staff and working under the guidelines of the Federal Emergency Management Agency in a response capaJackson County.
+Although not an express requirement for the submission of a bid, the Division expects that, at the time of contract performance, the Vendor will fill this position with an individual who enjoys a minimum of three years experience working directly with the FEMA’s Public Assistance and Individual Assistance Programs, at least one of which is in a management role supervising field staff and working under the guidelines of the Federal Emergency Management Agency in a response capacity.

 Program Manager - Provide supervision of Project Specialists, provide information to the State’s Program and Contract Manager, establish and maintain quality control, provide technical support, monitor and report status of projects.
 Knowledgeable and experienced with FEMA rules and regulations, able to work with State, Federal and local officials and be customer service oriented.

-Although not an express requirement for the submission of a bid, the Division expects that, at the time of contract performance, the Vendor will fill this position with an individual who enjoys a minimum of two years experience working directly with FEMA’s Public Assistance and Individual Assistance Programs, at least one of which is in a management role supervising field staff and working under the guidelines of the Federal Emergency Management Agency in a response capaJackson County.
+Although not an express requirement for the submission of a bid, the Division expects that, at the time of contract performance, the Vendor will fill this position with an individual who enjoys a minimum of two years experience working directly with FEMA’s Public Assistance and Individual Assistance Programs, at least one of which is in a management role supervising field staff and working under the guidelines of the Federal Emergency Management Agency in a response capacity.

 3. Program Specialist